I seldom feel like a pioneer, but in one way I am.

 All these are fine for recording a quick note or asking Google for the nearest gas station.

 They may even give you a glimpse of the amazing possibilities of VR technology.

-But seriously, will you ever write a white paper on your iPhone?
-Or even your iPad?
+But seriously, will you ever write a white paper by dictating into a smartphone?
 I didn’t think so.

-Mobile phones and tablets lack the processing power that a VR engine demands.
+Mobile phones and tablets really lack the processing power that a VR engine demands.

-For now at least, production-quality voice recognition still lives on full-fledged computers.
+For now at least, production-quality voice recognition still lives on desktop computers.